Frequently Asked Questions

 - State-of-the-art campus and technology: Canisius has invested more than $115 million in recent years in its academic, residential and recreational campus facilities.
 In addition the college has more than 90 technology classrooms and wireless zones all over campus.

-- Value payoff on your investment: More than 92% of recent Canisius graduates are employed in their field or attending graduate or professional school.
-Where Leaders are Made is not merely a tagline.
+- Value payoff on your investment: Approximately 90% or more of our graduates are working or in graduate school within one year after graduation.
 Our students are well prepared for leadership roles in their careers, communities and in service to others.

 - Location, location, location: Buffalo, New York is a great college town that has it all; professional sports teams, a world-renowned art gallery, historic architecture, scenic parks, along with great shops, restaurants and night life.